-8. Share-Based Compensation 7.
-Completion of Capital Return Program
+7. Completion of Capital Return Program

-Market In January 2024, the Company repurchased an additional 38,462 of its shares on the open market at a weighted average cost of \$11.551 per share for an approximate aggregate cost of \$0.4 million, excluding fees and Performance-Contingent Awards expenses, to complete its capital return program.
-Since the initiation of the capital return program in September 2022 through January 2024, the Company repurchased a total of 31.412 million of its shares at a weighted average price of \$10.3544 per share for an approximate aggregate cost of \$325.3 million, excluding fees and expenses.
+In January 2024, the Company repurchased an additional 38,462 of its ordinary shares on the open market at a weighted average cost of \$11.551 per share for an approximate aggregate cost of \$0.4 million, excluding fees and expenses, to complete its capital return program.
+Since the initiation of the capital return program in September 2022 through January 2024, the Company repurchased a total of 31,412 million of its ordinary shares at a weighted average price of \$10.3544 per share for an approximate aggregate cost of \$325.3 million, excluding fees and expenses.